faithvoid/RAVEN/README.md

 # RAVEN
 Open-source MIDI device schematics + code.
-Based loosely off of my "Emergency Queer Pep Talk" device code.
+Drumpad code based loosely off of my "Emergency Queer Pep Talk" device code.

 ## Concept:
 RAVEN is an open-source, DIY MIDI solution for those on a budget.
 This isn't the most elegant solution in the world, but it can be made for next to nothing using parts that would normally end up in a landfill.